- An alternative term for the basic colours used in heraldry as illustrated

 - 1. The alternative terms that are used when a continuous line, or number of smaller charges are placed in a circular (or near circular) pattern around a larger one - encompassed.

-2. Term that are also used (albeit inaccurately) to describe a border set around a non-circular centre (such as a shield).
+2. Terms that are also used (albeit inaccurately) to describe a border set around

 Flag of Hamilton, Canada (fotw);